helloworld2468/chatgpt-ext/README.md

-'''This is an extension for ChatGPT and it's free to use.'''
+#This is an extension for ChatGPT and it's free to use.#